Surfing North Wales – Anglesey + Llyn Peninsula / Secret Spots + More

 An introduction to surfing North Wales

 That sort of fits with the mentality of the place.
-This is a wild, Celtic country, with rawer beaches and less predictable swell conditions than the more-exposed coasts of the Gower and West Wales.
-Coming here to surf promises to be a fantastic adventure.
-You’ll need a car, your own quiver, and good timing.
-But it can be awesome.
+This is a wild place of old Celtic myth, with rawer beaches and less predictable swell conditions than the more-exposed coasts of the Gower and West Wales.

-There are two key regions to mark on the map.
 The first is the isle of Anglesey.
 Famed as the ancient home of the Druids, it’s got spectacular beaches – long, sandy, backed by dunes – on its southern coast, before crumpling into the rugged cliffs of Holyhead out west.
-Then there’s Gwynedd, which ranges from the heights of Yr Wyddfa (Wales’s highest mountain) down to the striking coast of the Llyn Peninsula, which acts a bit like a mini Pembrokeshire with its SW facing shores.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!